Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

-The code is currently restricted to the base field $K=\Q$.
-There seems to be little difficulty in extending it to work over more general number fields; the case of quadratic imaginary fields is in progress.
-For more general number fields, one could follow the strategy discussed in \cite{BBBM} for working with independent id\`ele class characters.
+\begin{Remark} The code is currently restricted to the base field $K=\Q$.
+To extend it to more general number fields, one would need to combine these algorithms with those used in \cite{BD18} for imaginary quadratic fields in certain cases, or for general number fields, with those in \cite{BBBM}. \end{Remark}